Meningococcal disease and meningitis

 - stiff neck

 Typically in the initial stages it can mimic a flu-like illness.

 Who is most at risk?

 - Menactra - protects against A, C, Y and W, can be given from 2 years of age.
-Students aged 13–25 years old and living in their first year in a tertiary hall of residence can have this vaccine funded for free—for other students this vaccine costs around $103.
 A single injection offers protection within weeks of the first injection and should provide at least 5 years of protection.
 At 5 years a further dose will renew this protection.
 This is a solid choice if you are thinking of travelling at some stage as it will cover strains found overseas, as well as strain C. This together with Bexsero provide the best protection available.

 These vaccines are 90-100% effective.
 The safety profile of these vaccines is excellent.
 Common side-effects are minor and include fever; pain or redness around the injection site; fatigue and malaise; irritability.
 Very rarely, an allergic response to the vaccine may occur, leading to anaphylaxis or a rash.

 If you wish to organise immunisation or discuss this further please book an appointment with a Nurse at Student Health by calling 04 463 5308.